- Every year, African universities churn out millions of graduates into the job market.

-During a stakeholder’s forum, organized by Ashesi University to discuss ways how stakeholders can collaboratively develop and engage with young Kenyan talent through the Mastercard Foundation Scholars (MCF) program, Business Insider Sub-Saharan Africa spoke to Sylvia Kunkyebe, Assistant Director of career services at Ashesi Universityon job tips fresh graduates need to know once they graduate.
+During a stakeholder’s forum, organized by Ashesi University to discuss ways through which stakeholders can collaboratively develop and engage with young Kenyan talent through the Mastercard Foundation Scholars (MCF) program, Business Insider Sub-Saharan Africa spoke with Sylvia Kunkyebe, Assistant Director of Career Services at Ashesi University on job tips that fresh graduates need to know once they graduate.

-“In a nutshell, my job involves helping the students transition from school to work so giving them all the skills they need to be employable, the soft skills they need to combine with their degree to be able to land the jobs and to be able to succeed in their careers,” Kunkyebe told Business Insider.
+“In a nutshell, my job involves helping the students transition from school to work, that is giving them all the skills they need to be employable, the soft skills they need to combine with their degree to be able to land the jobs and succeed in their careers,” Kunkyebe told Business Insider.

 Several employers, internship supervisors, alumni, students, parents/guardians of students, and personnel working within school systems managed to grace the two-day event held at DoubleTree by Hilton Hotel in Nairobi, Kenya.